MACE: A Flexible Framework for Membership Privacy Estimation in Generative Models: Introduction

-More recent work has focused on developing novel generative learning methods that have been empirically shown to be protected against certain types of privacy attacks, such as membership inference attacks~\citep{mukherjee2019protecting,chen2021gan}.
+More recent work has focused on developing novel generative learning methods that have been empirically shown to be protected against certain types of privacy attacks, such as membership inference attacks \citep{mukherjee2019protecting,chen2021gan}.
 Despite these advancements in empirically improving the privacy of generative models in a few settings, there is currently no approach to provide formal privacy certificates for such models.
 This in turn has limited the usability of such models in real-world applications where the complete lack of formal certificates would pose a problem with regulators.
-A promising line of related work has been in using membership inference attacks to audit the privacy of trained machine learning models (primarily discriminative models) with theoretical justifications ~\citep{yeom2018privacy,jayaraman2020revisiting}.
+A promising line of related work has been in using membership inference attacks to audit the privacy of trained machine learning models (primarily discriminative models) with theoretical justifications \citep{yeom2018privacy,jayaraman2020revisiting}.
 More specifically, these works estimate the membership privacy risk of a model against a specific adversary.
 As a result, it would be computationally expensive to estimate the maximum risk when there is a large group of adversaries, or even impossible given an infinite set of adversaries.
 As a comparison, MACE is able to estimate the maximum privacy risk via the Bayes optimal classifier.
 Another limitation is that these frameworks assume a full access to the underlying data distribution.
 For example, \citet{yeom2018privacy} used a dataset including 4819 patients who were prescribed warfarin, collected by the International Warfarin Pharmacogenetics Consortium to demonstrate their methodology.
 However, the method could hardly generalize if the population of interest includes all the patients who were prescribed warfarin instead of the specific 4819 patients.
 While the above case is more common in practice, it is usually not feasible to get full access to this kind of sensitive data.
-Thus, existing methods ~\citep{yeom2018privacy,jayaraman2020revisiting} are not applicable, and this leaves a gap between theory and practice.
+Thus, existing methods \citep{yeom2018privacy,jayaraman2020revisiting} are not applicable, and this leaves a gap between theory and practice.
 To overcome this restriction, MACE allows for not only a full access but also a limited access to the data via a simple random sample.
 Furthermore, MACE is able to provide consistent estimators of membership privacy risks at both individual and population level.
+This allows us to estimate the membership privacy risks of different subgroups, which is usually different as shown by \citet{feldman2020does} on long-tailed distributions.
 Last but not least, much of this line of work has focused on auditing differentially private discriminative models.
 As a comparison, we focus on trained generative models, which may or may not be differentially private.